uniswap-python/uniswap-python/README.md

 ```

 ### Environment Variables
 The program expects an environment variables to be set in order to run the program.
-It is:
+You can use an Infura node, since the transactions are being signed locally and broadcast as a raw transaction.
+The environment variable is:

 ```
 PROVIDER  # HTTP Provider for web3